pontem-network/dia/README.md

     * `seed` - seed from your account.
     * `ws` - address of Websocket endpoint.
 In case of Pontem testnet it's `wss://testnet.pontem.network/ws`.

-The contracts should be available on `address::Dia`.
+The contracts should be available on `your_address::Dia`.

 ### LICENSE